-- The uncertainty concerning this Board's role and any financial implications related to the Charles Pascal report on early learning and child care and the provinces decision to implement the Full-Day Early-Learning Kindergarten program. - Recommendations in the report on Housing Affordability and Needs Study. - Results of the Building Condition Assessments completed on all DSB owned buildings by Stonewell Group will be used to develop long term capital plans for all Board properties. - The development of the 10-Year Housing and Homelessness Plan that is required by the Ministry of Municipal Affairs and Housing. - The Mindemoya EMS station lease which will expire in 2017. - The End of Operating Agreements for the Social Housing properties. - The Social Housing responsibilities under Duty to Accommodate. - The volatility of the Ministry of Educations Child Care Funding Model.
+- Recommendations in the report on Housing Affordability and Needs Study. - Results of the Building Condition Assessments completed on all DSB owned buildings by Stonewell Group will be used to develop long term capital plans for all Board properties. - The development of the 10-Year Housing and Homelessness Plan that is required by the Ministry of Municipal Affairs and Housing. - The End of Operating Agreements for the Social Housing properties. - The Social Housing responsibilities under Duty to Accommodate.